BENAZEPRIL (ben AY ze pril) is an ACE inhibitor. It treats high blood pressure.

 What may interact with this medication?

-NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen
+NSAIDs, medications for pain and inflammation, like ibuprofen or naproxen

 What side effects may I notice from receiving this medication?